lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 Open your `employees.csv` file and manually add some employees.

 NB: Their password would be stored in clear, is that a good idea?
 What could we do?

-### The customer is king

-A customer is another model.
-We'll store a name and an address where the delivery guy can go deliver.
-Again, this model needs its repository.

 ### Orders